KJAA

-KJAA (1240 AM) is a radio station in Globe, Arizona, United States, airing an oldies format.
-The station is owned by veteran radio personality and talk show host Rollye James and her husband Jon Cornell, through licensee Globecasting, Inc.
+KJAA (1240 kHz) is a commercial AM radio station in Globe, Arizona, airing an oldies format.
+It is owned by veteran radio personality and talk show host Rollye James and her husband Jon Cornell, through licensee Globecasting, Inc.

+KJAA is powered at 1,000 watts, using a non-directional antenna.
+Programming is also heard on FM translator K291CU at 106.1 MHz in Globe.

 History

-1240 was home to two previous licenses.
+1240 kHz in Globe was home to two previous licenses.
 The first, KWJB/KZOW, operated from 1938 to 1960, when the impending revocation of the licenses of all stations owned by Gila Broadcasting forced the chain to shut down.
 The second, KWJB/KPPR, operated between 1969 and approximately 1978.

 In 1978, James Mace, who had owned the second KWJB before selling it in 1975, made an application to rebuild 1240 on a new license after KPPR's demise.
-The application was granted in 1980, and Mace selected the KGJM calls.
+The application was granted in 1980, and Mace selected the KGJM call sign.

+The station later had the call letters KSML and KYOR.
+In 1989, Rollye James and Jon Cornell acquired the station, switching the call sign to KJAA.
+It changed to an oldies format and later began simulcasting on FM translator K291CU at 106.1 MHz.